Emergency medical services in Germany: Overview

-In the German system, not only Paramedics and EMT's, but also physicians have recognized roles and skill levels.
+In the German system, not only Paramedics and EMTs, but also physicians have recognized roles and skill levels.

 The following table will give a brief overview about the major qualifications and their place within the German EMS structure.

 Vehicles

 Ground Ambulances

 The German EMS system's vehicles come in a wide variety of shapes and sizes.
 All of its vehicles must conform to most aspects of the requirements of European standard CEN 1789 as reflected in the German standard DIN EN 1789 (types A-C) or German standard DIN 75079.
 The visual identity requirements of the European standard are not yet being followed.

 The three major types of vehicle are: